sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement-deeper-dive.md

 For example, when it comes to looking for a sustainable value of *l* and *r*, a team may iterate and adjust accordingly:

-1. I invest 10% of my time for a 10% increase in producitivity, which results in what my team judges to be a good ratio (1:1).
+1. I invest 10% of my time for a 10% increase in productivity, which results in what my team judges to be a good ratio (1:1).
 2. The team increases to 20% of their time for a 20% increase in productivity, making this a good decision to make (1:1).
 3. However, if I increase *l* to 40% of my time, and only see a 25% increase in *r*, then perhaps revising *l* down to the highest value of *l* for which I maintain the 1:1 ratio would be a better approach.